-According to Sherry Turkle, author of Reclaiming Coversation: The Power of Talk in a Digital Age, face to face conversation is where we develop the capacity for empathy, self-reflection, and a secure sense of self.
+According to Sherry Turkle, author of Reclaiming Conversation: The Power of Talk in a Digital Age, “face to face conversation is where we develop the capacity for empathy, self-reflection, and a secure sense of self.”
 Always on, we’re connected, but not invested in others.
-It’s no wonder frequent use of social media leads to feelings of depression and social anxiety.

-This project addresses an encroaching issue that is likely here to stay.
+This project addresses the encroaching issue of digital wellbeing.
 The objective is to create distraction free spaces for deep connection that elicit joy, not restriction.

 Socialight is a phone activated table lamp.
-Once a phone is placed on the platform, a magnetometer detects the device’s electromagnetic field and turns on the light.
+Once a phone is placed on the platform, a series of sensors work in unison to detect the device’s presence and turn on the light.

 When we're on our devices, we lose precious time with our kids, romantic partners and colleagues.
 Socialight provides a pleasant ambiance for eating while forcing users to distance themselves from their phones.